mackelab/sinn/examples/Random-RNN/README.md

 If you are within a conda environment, you can install all requirements by executing (replace `ENVNAME` with the name of the environment):

     conda env update --file random-rnn.yaml --name ENVNAME

+The default environment name *sinn_scs*.

+To allow Jupyter to find the new environment (required to run run the run), register the kernel:

+    python -m ipykernel install --user --name sinn_scs --display-name "Python (sinn_scs)"